There is No Such Thing as White Hat SEO

 The alternative is a slow, painful slide into irrelevance through full content deindexation from search engines

-While webmasters attempt to comply by engaging in today's version of white hat SEO, the shifting sands are likely to land them in scenarios that do not bode well for long-term, sustainable keyword ranking and growth.
+While webmasters attempt to comply by engaging in today's version of white hat SEO techniques, the shifting sands are likely to land them in scenarios that do not bode well for long-term, sustainable keyword ranking and growth.

 Treating SEO Like the Prisoner's Dilemma